barbazul/1kfa/mod_guide_gm.md

 > If you're the kind of person that really wants to optimize your character
 > you'll probably want to read and understand the rules in the Player's Guide,
 > plus all the text of the move cards, and now might not be the best time
 > for that.
-Deckahedron World is more about improvisation than perfection,
+1kFA is more about improvisation than perfection,
 > so try to listen to your gut and just pick cards that look like fun.

 As players choose cards, there may be opportunities to explain some of the